xuweiwei/gifviewer/README.md

 # gifviewer
-a gif viewer independent of Android release
+a gif viewer independent of Android release asd